ShadowSecurityOfficial/Shadow-Windows/Use.md

 Commando (Offensive Security) Or Flare (Cyber Forensics)

-Run the poweshell script you chose accordingly and enjoy your ethical hacking windows environment.
+Run the poweshell script you chose accordingly, reboot after it is done, and you are all set to work inside windows.